 Noise environments that you might be exposed to occupationally or recreationally are different.
 So it is important to select noise controls and ear protection that fit the situation appropriately.
 The following are some examples of how hearing loss prevention techniques can be applied in different situations:

 Whether you are hunting game, practicing at the firing range or tracking down criminals, acute hearing is essential.
 Gunshots are among the most damaging, high-decibel sounds there are, and if you are exposed to them even briefly, they can cause irreversible hearing loss.
 Standard or custom electronic hearing protection devices can be configured to amplify ambient sounds while lowering gunfire noise for people in these situations.

-Musicians have a particularly challenging situation: they need to hear the most nuanced sounds while also protecting their hearing from the sounds they and their fellow musicians are creating together.
+Musicians need to hear the most nuanced sounds while protecting their hearing from the sounds they and their fellow musicians create.
 Over-the-counter earplugs are completely inadequate for the job.
 Musicians require custom ear molds and in-ear monitors that can deliver the notes they must hear while protecting their ears from damaging decibels.

-If you are a frequent concert attendee (classical, punk and everything else), there are also custom ear molds for you.
+If you are a frequent concert attendee (classical, punk or anything else), there are also custom ear molds for you.
 (Note: turning your MP3 player all the way up can measure up to 105 dB, which can cause hearing loss after less than 10 minutes, so go easy on the volume controls.)

-If you work in an airport, factory, workshop, on a farm or with landscaping equipment, or around cars and motorcycles, the noise can regularly go to 90 decibels and higher for prolonged periods of time.
-Properly fitted industrial earplugs can really help lower the decibel level that reaches your ears, thereby protecting your hearing from permanent damage.
+If you work in an airport, factory or workshop; on a farm or with landscaping equipment; or around cars and motorcycles, the noise can regularly go to 90 decibels and higher for prolonged periods of time.
+Properly fitted industrial earplugs can really help lower the decibel level that reaches your ears, protecting your hearing from permanent damage.

-Call us today at 888-638-5095 to learn about custom hearing loss prevention solutions that can handle your sound environment!
+Find out how to protect your hearing!
+Contact us today to learn about custom hearing loss prevention solutions that can handle your sound environment.